 The results of the scan are shown under multiple tabs on the UI.
 The following section describes the information shown in the different tabs

-The risk tab gives an overview of the scan results such as policy violations, general information about the artifact and vulnerability summary.
+The overview tab gives a summary of the scan results such as policy violations, general information about the artifact and vulnerabilities.

 Layers